Pugs have always been bred as companion pets.

 Can Tolerate Being Left Alone: Yes

-However, owners should be aware that pugs are prone to many health conditions, many related to their short noses and breathing problems.
+However, owners should be aware that pugs are prone to many health conditions related to their short noses and breathing problems.

-Color: Fawn, black or brindle which is rare
+Color: Fawn, platinum, black, or brindle which is rare

 Height: 9-11 inches (male and female)